FarmView video tutorials & manual

 To monitor growth stages allows growers to plan ahead crop management from planting day to flowering, and determine the best days for harvesting.
 Moreover, it can be combined to temperature data via the GDD Accumulator tool, in FieldClimate.
 Once users have all the data for crop-temperature threshold, GDD, and biomass development, field decisions become more complete.

 188.8.131.52 Data options

 biomass accumulation over time allows users to identify crop-growth stages such as Vegetative phases (planting to flowering), maturity, and harvesting timing.
 Get the best out of your crop at the right time.

-Crop of soybeans monitored with Satellite Module, throughout the cultivation period.
+The crop of soybeans was monitored with Satellite Module, throughout the cultivation period.
 Possibilities to control growing degree days (GDD) via Biomass Viewer graph allow growers to strategically prepare crop management from planting to harvesting.
-Satellite images – from right to left – show crop development from: planting (right-pink images with low LAI), to maturity with highest LAI accumulation (middle-dark-green images), and finally harvesting on the left side.
+Satellite images – from right to left – show crop development from planting (right-pink images with low LAI), to maturity with the highest LAI accumulation (middle-dark-green images), and finally harvesting on the left side.

-• Identify regional variances in growth status: within one cropzone, growers can identify areas below or above average of biomass development via data zonation; resulting in instant actions and local management.
+- Identify regional variances in growth status: within one cropzone, growers can identify areas below or above the average of biomass development via data zonation; resulting in instant actions and local management.